Octavius-Dante/Arthelais/ex_23/Readme.md

 <img src="./files/base-controller.png">
 </br>

-- Base controller is an abstract class
+- Base controller is an abstract class (object cannot be directly instantiated) that's the reason (base.controller name was not used)

 Create base controller in *Controller folder*